 More than 100 universities and colleges are actively engaged with LTI, and Western Governor’s University (WGU) is a prime example.
 Initially, WGU tried to integrate a variety of learning tools with their LMS, and each tool required separate development.
 After standardizing to LTI integration, WGU was able to write a single program to make all of the resources interoperable with their LMS.
 The creators of LTI, IMS Global, offer a variety of applications that are certified as being compliant with LTI specifications, including hundreds of tools and 18 platforms.
 The applications developed for integration include any tool created to connect to a LMS: library resources, subject-specific tools, authoring tools, etc….

 The learning environment becomes more dynamic when learning tools are easily integrated into campus platforms, especially LMS.
 Adopting a common approach to interoperability promotes faster integration and lowers the cost.
 Ultimately, the LTI approach may allow instructors to build do-it-yourself learning environments that dramatically alter the role of and relationship with IT specialists.
 LTI may be the first step toward allowing teachers to create a vibrant and rich ecosystem that is relevant and agile.

 EDUCAUSE Learning Initiative.
-(2010a, January).
-7 things you should know about flipped classrooms.
-Retrieved from http://www.educause.edu/ir/library/pdf/ELI7081.pdf
+(2013, August).
+7 things you should know about learning tools interoperability.
+Retrieved from https://net.educause.edu/ir/library/pdf/ELI7099.pdf